nvietsang/jekyll-now/projects.md

 ## Ho Chi Minh University of Technology (HCMUT)
 These are educational projects which I did in different courses at HCMUT.
-+ **Question-Answering (thesis):** Processed [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) dataset.
-Re-implemented the Deep Learning model [QANet](https://research.google/pubs/pub46691/) to predict an answer for a question with a English passage; Built a dataset for Vietnamese (about 10K samples).
++ **Question-Answering (thesis):** Re-implemented the Deep Learning model [QANet](https://research.google/pubs/pub46691/) to predict an answer for a question with a English passage based on the dataset [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/); Built a dataset for Vietnamese (about 10K samples).
 Built a model based on QANet working on Vietnamese (Exact Match 61.0%, F1-score 76.6%).

 + **Smart Light (Global Project Based Learning):** Led a team of 6 members, including Vietnamese and Japanese students.
 Designed a system with automatic light control and alarm for theft warning.
 Built an Arduino circuit and wrote C program.
 [GitHub](https://github.com/nvietsang/smart-light-project) [Demo](https://www.youtube.com/watch?v=gqi_0X2tpN4)